TicketSwap/challenger/README.md

 The challenger is setup in a way for you to showcase your creativity, eye for detail, UX skills and overall knowledge of HTML, CSS and JS.
 Inside the challenge you'll find your goals set in a to do list.

 We've timeboxed this challenge for roughly _2-4_ hours.
 Some of these goals should be pretty straight forward.
-Others, such as the 'improvement' goal are completely dependend on your own imagination.
+Others, such as the 'improvement' goal are completely dependent on your own imagination.
 It's completely up to you how far you want to take it, but keep the timebox in mind.

 ## Setup